dima-04/liri-node-app/README.md

 # liri-node-app
 liri is a command line bot, that help you to find information about movies, songs and learn more about your favorite artist.
+You can find all your information on the command line and in a file call log.txt.
 ## How to install Liri:
 * Clone this repository.
 * Run npm install.